g2p/blocks/README.md

 Edit your `/etc/fstab` to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools.
-On Debian, Ubuntu, and OpenSUSE, this is done with `update-initramfs -u -k all`.
+On Debian and Ubuntu, this is done with `update-initramfs -u -k all`.
 With Dracut, this is done with `dracut -f`.
+Arch Linux users should enable the bcache hook in `mkinitcpio.conf` and rerun `mkinitcpio`.

 Edit your `grub.cfg` to refer to filesystems by UUID on the kernel command-line (this is often the case, except when you are already using